lee2sman/now/README.md

 Organize and perform and present sound installations for [Aleatoric Audio for an Infinite Island](https://www.fluxfactory.org/event/flux-saturday-aleatoric-audio/) on Governor's Island.

+[Pomelo: A Yoko Ono 'Grapefruit' generato](https://collection.eliterature.org/4/pomelo-a-yoko-ono-grapefruit-generator), was created for NaNoGenMo 2019.
+It was selected for inclusion in the Electronic Literature Collection, Volume 4, *showcasing exemplary works of eliterature from 2016-2021*, launching in May 2022.

 ## April 2022

 Begin Flux Factory residency on Governor's Island.